 Day 2 - Havana This morning, find out more about the local customs, folklore and beliefs of Cuba’s Afro-Cuban religion from an insider on a colourful and unconventional tour with Urban Adventures.
 Be welcomed into private homes and take the opportunity to learn from the devoted residents as you explore one of Havana’s sub-cultures at a grassroots level, something not often experienced by tourists.
 Next, you’ll get to see outer Havana in a convoy of classic American vintage cars.
 Cruise via points of interest – such as the Malecon, Revolution Square, Avenida de los presidentes and ending in Old Havana.
 Next, your leader will take you on a walking tour around the charming neighbourhood of Old Havana (approximately 2.5 hours).
 The best place to start any Havana experience is in the Old City, which is one of the best-preserved towns and in 1982 was designated a World Heritage Site.
 The streets are lined with colonial architecture, 16th-century fortresses and countless churches.
 Visit La Catedral San Cristobal de la Habana, the Palacio de los Marqueses de Aguas Claras and the Plaza de Armas.
 After a full day of exploration, enjoy an evening at leisure.

-Day 3 - Las Terrazas / Vinales At about 8 am, head east to Vinales.
+Day 3 - Las Terrazas / Vinales This morning, head east to Vinales.
 En route stop by an outer-Havana suburb to see the passion project of Jose Fuster, an artist who has turned an entire neighbourhood into a lively and colourful series of mosaics.
-Known as 'Fusterlandia', the inspiring and whimsical scenery is a perfect spot for pictures, and potentially have the chance to say 'hola' to the artist as he works!
+Known as 'Fusterlandia', the inspiring and whimsical scenery is a perfect spot for pictures.
 Continue your journey to a local community in Las Terrazas (approximately 2 hours).
 The village was built as part of a government reforestation project and has since received a UNESCO biosphere listing.
-Meet up with local community leaders who will share some insight into Las Terrazas and how the society works.
+Meet up with local community leaders who will share insights into Las Terrazas and how the society works.
 You’ll also visit the ecological research centre and take a guided walk around the complex.
-After lunch take a 2-hour drive to Vinales – situated in one of the most picturesque parts of Cuba, it’s a small and culturally rich village, with friendly and welcoming residents.
-On your way into the village, stop by the vibrant (and somewhat psychedelic) Mural de la Prehistoria – a phenomenal painting that stretches 130 metres across a cliff-face, at the foot of the verdant Sierra de Vinales.
-The elaborate artwork, which includes a dinosaur, sea monster and a snail, was created to symbolise the theory of evolution and took eighteen people four years to complete.
+After lunch take a 2 hour drive to Vinales – situated in one of the most picturesque parts of Cuba, it’s a small and culturally rich village, with friendly and welcoming residents.
+On your way into the village, you may pass by the vibrant Mural de la Prehistoria at the foot of the verdant Sierra de Vinales.
 Take the short journey into the centre of town and arrive in time for a brief orientation walk before heading to a privately-owned organic farm to learn about sustainable farming in Cuba.
 Hopefully meet local farmer Wilfredo Garcia Correa or at least his family who will show us around the farm and explain the methods used to cultivate crops without the use of pesticides, then enjoy a deliciously fresh and diverse meal prepared by the family, a truly authentic farm-to-fork experience!